flashmob/go-guerrilla/README.md

 The above example assumes that you have configured the server to store its own pid in /var/run/go-guerrilla.pid

-The new configuration will go in effect for all new connections.
+The new configuration will go in effect for all new connections with the exception of `timeout` and `allowed_hosts` setting changes will take effect immediately.

+Any new/enabled servers will be started and old/disabled servers will be gracefully shut down.

+If changes to the backend config are detected, the backend will be shut-down and re-spawned.

+If changes to the TLS config are detected (eg. key files have changed timestamps), they will be reloaded and used for all new connections)

 Benchmarking:
 ==========================================================